Kayak

 Multisport Kayak

-Multisport Kayak Endorsement (for current NZOIA Kayak 1 or 2 holders)
+For current NZOIA Kayak 1 or 2 holders

-The holder of this qualification can organise, instruct and lead Multisport kayaking on flat water and moving water up to and including class II.
+The holder of this qualification can organise, instruct and lead Multisport kayaking on flat water and moving water up to and including grade 2.
 This includes instructing and leading on sheltered flat water environments e.g. lakes and estuaries, where wind and waves may have an adverse effect on paddlers.
 Multisport kayaks are typically 4.5 – 6.5 metres in length and constructed of lightweight materials e.g. kevlar, carbon or fibreglass.
-Note: NZOIA Kayak 1 or 2 is a prequisite for this qualification.
+Note: NZOIA Kayak 1 or 2 is a prerequisite for this qualification.

 Kayak Resources